top of page

 • The jaw is relaxed

-When the tongue rests low or presses against or between the teeth (tongue thrust), muscle imbalance may affect speech development, airway support, and orthodontic stability.
+When the tongue rests low or presses against/between the teeth in poor oral resting posture, speech development, airway support, and orthodontic stability can be impacted.

 Why Oral Rest Posture Matters